RANZCR Clinical Radiology Phase 2 Examination Format Explained

 - Viva anxiety disrupting structured clinical reasoning in the oral examination stations.

-- Inadequate exposure to rare but examinable presentations: systematic case review is essential.
+- Inadequate exposure to rare but examinable presentations - systematic case review is essential.

 How PRIMEX maps to the format